Low Interest Credit Card? Credit cards - yes we need them - yes I hate them! I'm a veteran that scrapes by with my disabled vets check. I had">

 But be aware that each time you apply for credit, it lowers your credit rating a little bit.
 So apply all at once (or within a few days) rather than applying for one this week, and another one after you hear from the first one, etc. That makes less of an impact on your credit score.

-Also, get a free copy of your credit report, and make sure all the information on it is accurate.
+Also, get a free annual credit report, and make sure all the information on it is accurate.

 We hope this information will help you take charge of your debt!